 The Debra Gelfand Children's Foundation

-The Debra Gelfand Children’s Foundation is a 501(c)(3) non-profit, fundraising organization of Glenview School District 34 parents and community members dedicated to providing emergency support for the children in the district.
+The Debra Gelfand Children’s Foundation is a 501(c)(3) non-profit, fundraising organization of Glenview School District 34 parents and community members dedicated to providing support for students and their families experiencing hardships and crises.
 This Foundation was formed to honor Debra Gelfand for her work and dedication to District 34.
 Debra Gelfand was a Glenview mother of six sons, who worked to provide support for the school community through active participation in school events helping children, supporting teachers and staff, and more.
 She also strongly believed in the importance of providing support for those children of D34 who were experiencing hardships.
 Debra passed away on July 4, 1990 at the age of 37.

 Please join us in honoring Debra Gelfand and her mission.
 The Debra Gelfand Children’s Foundation relies solely on donations.
 Please donate now or contact us to volunteer to continue her mission with your time.
 All money and items raised by this foundation goes directly to help District 34 students and their families.